Technics SL-1210GR Complete Review And Hearing Test

 Generally, the turntables by type of the drive are divided into ‘belt drive’ and ‘direct drive’ turntable.
 Both drives have the same task, which is turning the platter.
 And while the ‘belt drive’ constructions are based on separate engines that rotate the plate, ‘direct drive’ is, as the name suggests, the motor directly connected to the platter.
 Both concepts have their advantages and disadvantages, and the fact is that most of the manufacturers have embraced the ‘belt drive’ concept because the other one is a concept with more negative than positive features.

-On the other hand, there is also a big problem with almost all direct drive motors, as well as the older SL series turntables.
+On the other hand, there is also a big problem with almost all direct-drive motors, as well as the older SL series turntables.
 It is about ‘cogging’, a motor problem whose parts are permanent magnets that attract all magnetic materials, including the motor core.
 As the steel core occupies a fixed position, while the magnets rotate, due to interaction and unequal appealing forces, uneven rotations occur.
 Pictured out, try to show the drum rotation in the washing machine and you’ll be clear about what I’m writing about and what’s the biggest problem with the ‘direct drive’ motors.

-‘Belt drive’ turntables uses motors that solve the problem of uneven rotation with a higher speed, i.e., the number of revolutions.
+‘Belt drive’ turntables use motors that solve the problem of uneven rotation with a higher speed, i.e., the number of revolutions.
 But higher speed also means creating more vibrations.
-If you look at the high-end turntable, irrelevant from what era, you will notice that the belt drive engines are well separated from the base and that the manufacturer want to achieve the insulation of the platter from a vibrations that the motor generates.
+If you look at the high-end turntable, irrelevant from what era, you will notice that the belt drive engines are well separated from the base and that the manufacturer want to achieve the insulation of the platter from a vibration that the motor generates.

 In recent times, different materials have emerged from which belts have been designed to avoid changing properties over time.
-You will see one of these in the Kuzma high class turntables where the belt is made from one piece of swirling plastic.
+You will see one of these in the Kuzma high-class turntables where the belt is made from one piece of swirling plastic.

 However, Technics remains faithful to its original concept, but this time aware of the lack of a ‘direct drive’ concept, it offers a new engine version of the engine completely without ‘cogging’.
-The problem is solved by developing a non-core motor with single and double rotor (depending on model) and circularly placed magnets.
+The problem is solved by developing a non-core motor with the single and double rotor (depending on model) and circularly placed magnets.
 This resulted in a consistent rotation of the platter assisted not only by precise mechanics but also by advanced microprocessors that monitor and control the operation of the motor.

 Compared to the SL-1200 MK5 model, the latest upgraded version, the platter now weighs almost a kilogram more.
 It is made of a cast aluminum piece and strengthened by crossbars to achieve greater strength.
 The full speed of 33.33 rpm comes in just 0.7 seconds.
 It should also be noted that the base is made of double-cast aluminum and that the base and the platter are additionally covered with rubber to absorb vibration.
-There are more advanced solutions from which we conclude that this really is a significantly improved turntable from what we remember over the past decades.
+There are more advanced solutions from which we conclude that this is a significantly improved turntable from what we remember over the past decades.

 Aluminum ‘S-shape’ tonearm is a recognizable shape and there are no radical changes to this.
 However, the bearings have been improved to achieve greater precision.
 There is also the possibility of adding auxiliary weight, which allows a larger range of cartridges to be selected.
 The headshell is still detachable and comes as a standard with a turntable.